f3rnandorj/buzzvel-challenge/README.md

 ## How to Run Tests

-This project includes both unit tests and component tests using Jest and React Testing Library.
+This project includes component tests using Jest and React Testing Library.
 Here's how to run them:

 ```bash
 # Run all tests